-The year-end holidays can be wonderful.
-Families share more time together and (hopefully) have fun.
-Food usually brings people together and at the holidays this is no exception.
-In addition there are often rituals, music, stories, and special events that can strengthen a sense of belonging and feelings of comfort, joy, and mutual love.
+The year-end holidays can be wonderful and also sources of stress and frustration.
+Families share more time together.
+Food, rituals, music, stories, and special events can strengthen a sense of belonging and feelings of comfort, joy, and mutual love.

 Therein lie the problems as well.
 Emotions can be more intense and expectations can be high just as family members and loved-ones come together from near and far.
 The result can be a spicy interpersonal stew (if the kitchen doesn’t burn down first!)